 However, for many same-sex parents and carers, these kinds of picture books can be tough to find.

-Well, look no further, BookTrust, the UK’s largest reading charity, has pulled together a list of our favourite children's books (for 5 and under) that show – and celebrate – diverse families, gender fluidity and more!
+BookTrust has a great selection of books that celebrate LGBT families, so we've pulled out some of our favourites children's books (for 5 and under) that show – and celebrate – diverse families, gender fluidity and more.

-Here are the best LGBT books for kids:
+Here are the best LGBTQI+ books for kids:

 The Family Book focuses on all families being special in their own way.
 Todd Parr celebrates the varieties of families and how we should embrace our differences.